 Photo by Fotolia/oocoskun

 Purchasing trees, shrubs and flowers for a new yard can be expensive.
-Here are some ways to cut costs on landscaping:
+If you’re landscaping on a budget, here are some ways to cut costs:

 - Have a neighborhood or community plant-trading party.

 - Keep your eyes peeled: Many people have one- to two-year-old tree saplings that have sprung up in their yards or gardens that they will be happy to let you transplant.

 Using these strategies, our homestead has become a shady refuge.